 Children sometimes exhibit early signs of jaw problems as they grow and develop.
 An upper and lower jaw that is growing too much or not enough can be recognized at an early age.
 If children after age 7 are found to have this jaw discrepancy, they are candidates for early orthodontic treatment.

 NO!
-Often it is more efficient, and the end results are just as good, if the problem is monitored and corrected in a straightforward treatment when all permanent teeth are fully erupted.
+Often it is more efficient, and the end results are just as good if the problem is monitored and corrected in a straightforward treatment when all permanent teeth fully erupt.
 Nonetheless, sometimes early treatment is really important.
 To be on the safe side the American Association of Orthodontists recommends that all children are screened by an Orthodontic specialist by the age of 7.